Focus groups are a useful tool for companies that want to perform extensive market research on their products and services.

 However, you’ll also be given the opportunity to get involved with focus groups or mystery shopping tasks as they become available.

 You’ll be rewarded with PayPal payments (issued within 72 hours of request), Amazon vouchers or retail gift cards for your participation.
-TGM Panel is available in 80+ countries.
+TGM Panel operates internationally and is available in 80+ countries.

 Ipsos is one of the most well-known and reputable market research companies.
 It has been paying consumers for their opinions since 1975.